Edoxaban: Pharmacokinetics

 In human, 15–150 mg oral doses of edoxaban reach their maximum concentrations in blood 1–2 hours after ingestion.
 With 60 mg doses of isotope labeled edoxaban, 97% of the total radiation was detected after oral administration, with 62% from feces and 35% from urine.
 49% of the total radiation from the feces and 24% from the urine were from edoxaban, the rest from its metabolites.

 Metabolism occurs mostly via CES1, CYP3A4, CYP3A5 and enzymatic hydrolysis.
 CES1 oxidizes the tertiary amide carbonyl carbons of edoxabans to carboxylic acid groups.
 CYP3A4 and CYP3A5 oxidize edoxabans via hydroxylation or demethylation.
 In hydrolysis, 2-amino-5-chloropyridine moiety of edoxaban is removed.
 Glucuronidation occurs to a lesser extent via glucuronosyltransferases.

 Comparison to other anticoagulants

 In terms of safety against major bleeding, edoxaban appears to provide advantages over long-term use compared to conventional anticoagulants, and is approximately equivalent for efficacy against pulmonary embolism, recurrent venous thromboembolism, deep vein thrombosis, and mortality.

 The clear practical benefit of edoxaban is its efficacy without the need for frequent testing of the international normalized ratio (INR), as needed for warfarin.

+Generic availability

+In September 2025, generic versions of edoxaban produced by Sandoz Canada and Teva Canada were approved in Canada and recommended for coverage in provincial health plans, such as in British Columbia.